 The Stratford 2x2 grid tile is our most popular drop ceiling tile.
 Its classic simplicity makes it a great option for any type of space.
 Our customers are continually amazed at its ability to transform the look of their room.
 Being that it is FDA compliant, it is an excellent choice for restaurants.
 We are also proud to say that it is made in the USA.

 Since the Stratford tile is not flat on the back, it is not suitable for use as a direct mount tile.

-While it is only .013" thick, the embossed design gives it the rigidity and structure needed to support itself in the grid without sagging.
-To avoid the risk of sagging, we discourage placing any weight directly on the tile.
+While only .013" thick, the embossed design gives it the rigidity and structure needed to support itself in the grid without sagging.
+To avoid the risk of sagging, we discourage placing any weight directly on the tile, with the exception of our Soniguard insulation; it has been tested and approved for this purpose as an alternative to traditional insulation.
 If you would like to keep your existing acoustical tile in the grid for insulation or sound barrier purposes, we recommend that you place it above the framework so that it is not putting any weight on the Stratford.

 It is more than likely that your room has partial tiles around the perimeter.
 Not to worry- The Stratford tile lays nice and flat in the grid when cut to any size.
 Since the recession of the design is only .5", the gap is unnoticeable for most applications.
 View product images and customer installation photos for examples.

 If your grid is already white and in good condition, it should match the white Stratford tile very well.
 If you are going with a colored option, we highly recommend that you consider the Grid Tape or Grid Strips since they are color coordinated with the ProLite collection.
 If you would prefer to avoid the extra expense, you can of course paint your grid as well.